 Creating histograms with other statistical software

 Of course, you can plot a histogram of stock returns using statistical software other than Excel as well.
-Here is a list of commands for popular statistical packages:
+Here is a list of commands to do that for popular statistical packages:

 - Matlab: Enter hist(x) to create a histogram of the elements in x.
 You can add the option ‘nbins’ for the number of bins.